 All dorm units are co-ed.
-Depending upon the configuration of the particular building, bathroom and kitchen facilities are shared by as few as two and as many as sixteen residents.
-The bathing facilities in all dorm units are showers, not bathtubs.
+Depending on the configuration of the particular building, bathroom and kitchen facilities are shared by as few as three and as many as sixteen residents.
+All dorm units have showers, but no bathtubs.
 Towels and washcloths are not provided.

 In most dorm units, 30-40% of the residents are international (i.e., non-German) students.
-This is higher than the overall percentage of foreign students enrolled in the university (10%).
+This is higher than the overall percentage of foreign students enrolled in the university (12%).
 Many international students are in Freiburg for only a year or two and find it more challenging than continuing students to find housing on the private rental market.

 The dorms are subsidized by the government, and rents are therefore substantially lower than for comparable units on the private market.
-Rent prices, which range from €204 to €280, are based on two factors: room dimensions and the date of construction or renovation and, in one case, the standard inclusion of Internet access as part of the rental contract.
+Rent prices, which range from €232 to €320, are based on two factors: room dimensions and the date of construction or renovation.
+Internet access is included as part of the rental contract for all units.

 Please be aware that you will be signing a room lease with the Studentenwerk (dorm administration) for an entire year.
-Your lease will run from September 1, 2012, to August 31, 2013.
+Your lease will run from September 1, 2014, to August 31, 2015.
 Consequently, you are liable for twelve full months of rent.